SimplyLucKey/into-the-grape-vine/README.md

   -u YOUR_APP_KEY:YOUR_APP_SECRET
 ```

-Copy the `refresh_token` value from the JSON response.
+Copy the `refresh_token` from the JSON response.
 This doesn't expire.

 **5. Create your `.env`**